romcal/romcal/CONTRIBUTING.md

 - Your code compiles, does not break any of the existing code in the `master` branch and does not cause conflicts.
 - The code must pass all the Travis CI tests.
 - The code is readable and has comments, that aren’t superfluous or unnecessary.
-- An overview or context is provided as the description (intial message) of the pull request.
+- An overview or context is provided as the description (initial message) of the pull request.
 It does not need to be too extensive.

 Extra points if your code comes with tests!